2011 Bahraini uprising

 This expanded to a call to end the monarchy of Hamad bin Isa Al Khalifa following a deadly night raid on 17 February 2011 against protesters at the Pearl Roundabout in the capital Manama, known locally as Bloody Thursday.
 Protesters in Manama camped for days at the Pearl Roundabout, which became the centre of the protests.
-After a month, the government of Bahrain requested troops and police aid from the Gulf Cooperation Council.
-On 14 March, 1,000 troops from Saudi Arabia, 500 troops from UAE and naval ships from Kuwait entered Bahrain and crushed the uprising.
+When attempts to improvise a political dialogue between the government and opposition became futile, the government of Bahrain requested troops and police aid from the Gulf Cooperation Council (Peninsula Shield Force).
+On 14 March, 1,000 troops from Saudi Arabia, 500 troops from the UAE and naval ships from Kuwait entered Bahrain and crushed the uprising.
 A day later, King Hamad declared martial law and a three-month state of emergency.
 Pearl Roundabout was cleared of protesters and the iconic statue at its center was demolished.

 Occasional demonstrations have continued since.
 After the state of emergency was lifted on 1 June 2011, the opposition party, Al Wefaq National Islamic Society, organized several weekly protests usually attended by tens of thousands.
 On 9 March 2012, over 100,000 attended and another on 31 August attracted tens of thousands.
-Daily smaller-scale protests and clashes continued, mostly outside Manama's business districts.
-By April 2012, more than 80 had died.
+Daily smaller-scale protests and clashes continued, mostly outside Manama's business districts, and also in Riffa.
+By April 2012, more than 80 people had died.
 The police response was described as a "brutal" crackdown on "peaceful and unarmed" protesters, including doctors and bloggers.
 The police carried out midnight house raids in Shia neighbourhoods, beatings at checkpoints and denial of medical care in a campaign of intimidation.
 More than 2,929 people have been arrested, and at least five died due to torture in police custody.

 In early July 2013, Bahraini activists called for major rallies on 14 August under the title Bahrain Tamarod.